sakaki-/raspbian-nspawn-64/manpages/1/ds64-runner.md

-If *COMMAND* could not be found or exits with an error status, the failed jobs count for the container is **not** incremented (only a zenity(1) dialog is shown).
+If *COMMAND* could not be found or exits with an error status, the failed jobs count for the container is **not** incremented (only a zenity(1) dialog is shown, where possible).
 This is different behaviour to ds64-run(1).

 FILES
 -----